shreytheshreyas/tp/docs/UserGuide.md

 ### Marking a project as done: `done`
 Marks an existing project as done.

-> :bulb: The project must exist before it can be marked as done.
+> :exclamation: The project must exist before it can be marked as done.

 Format: `done p/PROJECT_INDEX`

-> :warning: The `PROJECT_INDEX` must be a positive integer.

 Example of usage: